ibm-cloud-architecture/refarch-kc/docs/analysis/readme.md

 After capturing all events for the scenario and organizing them in a time line, the next step in event storming analysis is to identify the triggers for events and causal linkages between events.

 For each identified event in the timeline we ask "What triggered this event to occur?".
 Expected event trigger types are:

 * A human operator makes a decision and issues a command.
 * Some external system or sensor provides a stimulus.
 * An event results from some policy  - typically automated processing of a precursor event.
 * Completion of some determined period of elapsed time.

-For each event trigerred by a command
-* the triggering command is identified in a blue (sticky) note
-   * this may become a microservice api in a later implementation
-*  the human persona issuing the command is identified and shown in a yellow note above this.
+For each event trigerred by a command, the triggering command is identified in a blue (sticky) note.
+This may become a microservice api in a later implementation.
+The human persona issuing the command is identified and shown in a yellow note above this.

 For events trigerred by processing of some precursor events the trigerring policy explaining when and why this event occurs is summarized in a lilac colored note.
 Specific causal event linkages are added to the event storming diagram as blue directed (arrow) linkages.